ncatlab/nlab-content/pages/8/7/1/7/17178/content.md

 +-- {: .num_prop}
 ###### Proposition

-For $X$ a sequential spectrum in simplicial sets.
+For $X$, a sequential spectrum in simplicial sets.
 Then there are stable equivalences

 $$
   X\wedge S^1 \longrightarrow \Sigma X \longrightarrow X[1]